faan11/koch/README.md

     <img width="400" src="https://raw.githubusercontent.com/faan11/koch/master/images/logo.webp" alt="Koch logo">
 </p>

-<h1></h1>

-# What is koch
+# What is Koch

-The minimal bash script that works around oc, that is:
+Koch is a minimal sh script that works around oc, that is:

 - **Fast:** one login and you are ready to go,
 - **Simple:** based on lightweight commands such as curl and yq,
-- **Secure:** Koch creates temporary token using cli and you don't need service account,
+- **Secure:** Koch creates temporary token using cli and you don't need anymore service account and the web console to login!,
 - **Configurable:** all clusters are defined in a yaml file similar to other tools,
 - **Supported:** Koch supports Openshift® v3.x and 4.x
 - **Easy:** quick to install – start using it in minutes.

-# Installation
+## Installation

-## Prerequisites
+### Prerequisites
 - sh, used to execute the script.
 - [yq](https://github.com/mikefarah/yq), used to manage yaml configuration (tested with v4.33.0)
 - [curl](https://github.com/curl/curl), used to request temporary authentication token